Here's how an Automate user streamlined customer interaction with Outlook automation using an Automate task for Microsoft Dynamics CRM and Exchange.

-- Monitor for all inbound email inquiry to firstname.lastname@example.org
+- Monitor for all inbound email inquiries to a specific inbox

 - Check sender email address against Dynamics CRM database